Are you an experienced Salesforce Admin looking for ways to help manage scope and bring greater efficiency to your projects?

 By taking the time upfront to create an accurate project scope document, teams can be better equipped to anticipate potential problems before they arise.
 This helps keep projects on track while ensuring that nothing falls through the cracks for them to meet their desired completion dates.

-It also informs business leaders by allowing them easy access to updates related to milestones achieved or risks encountered during development.
+It also informs business leaders by allowing them easy access to updates on milestones achieved or risks encountered during development.
 A thorough understanding of the scope allows teams to work together toward achieving success while avoiding costly errors or surprises.

 What Needs to Be Included in a Project Scope Document?